andreacolledan/proto-quipper-r/README.md

 # Proto-Quipper-R
 Proto-Quipper-R is a quantum circuit description language endowed with a linear-dependent type checker that can verify upper bounds on the width of the quantum circuits produced by a program.
+A more detailed description of a the language can be found [here](Lang/Unified/).

 ## Getting started